Universal graph representation of stabilizer codes: Introduction

 Finally, we exploit the structure of graphs to give a more fine-grained argument about random codes.
-By randomly connecting edges of our graphs, we give a large class of codes for which almost all members satisfy a tradeoff between rate, distance, and stabilizer weight.
-This extends the result of the quantum Gilbert-Varshamov bound, which shows by a coarse-grained probabilistic stabilizer tableau analysis a similar result with a rate-distance tradeoff but always large stabilizer weight.
+By randomly connecting edges of our graphs, we give in Theorem~\ref{thm:random_graphs} a large class of codes for which almost all members satisfy a trade-off between rate, distance, and stabilizer weight.
+More precisely, for a chosen number of physical qubits $n$, rate $R = k/n$ (where $k$ is the number of logical qubits), and parameter $d$, most codes in the family have distance at least $d$.
+Furthermore, every code in the family has rate $R$ and check weight at most $\sim \frac{R}{1-R} d \log n$, where check weight is the maximum weight of any stabilizer generator.
+This extends the result of the quantum Gilbert-Varshamov bound, which shows by a coarse-grained probabilistic stabilizer tableau analysis a similar result with a rate-distance trade-off but always near-maximal stabilizer weight.
 Such a result further exemplifies that graphs enable greater flexibility in code analysis.

 Our paper argues at a very general scope, namely at the level of all stabilizer codes.
 The universality of our work therefore has limitations that do not exist for highly specific quantum low-density parity check (qLDPC) constructions.
 In particular, even when optimized as much as possible with known techniques, code properties such as check weight, encoding circuit depth, and logical operator circuit depth, will scale with the degree and therefore the code parameters, though not necessarily by a great deal (logarithmic, for example).
 Thus, our intention is not to use the graph representation as a means for continued study into asymptotically good qLDPC codes with very large constants in the manner of Refs.~~\cite{good1,good2,good3,panteleev2022asymptotically}.
 Rather, we consider our work to be complementary to qLDPC in the sense that we give general insight into stabilizer codes and new flexible ways to construct codes that may be tailored specifically for a given experimental implementation.
 As an example, a future quantum long-term memory device may seek a particular large numerical distance threshold but care little for comparably large check weights if the measurement error is sufficiently small.
 This philosophy underpins our explicit construction of codes which have desirable properties at small scales.
 We believe also that further applications of graph theoretical techniques may further improve the techniques in this paper to build increasingly practical recipes for code constructions that flexibly adapt to experimental constraints.